Moscow artist breathes new life into Russia’s last tsar

 Among the many albums of Romanov family photographs held in the Russian archives, at least two of them were Emperor Nicholas II’s personal photo albums, in which he personally selected and pasted the photos.

 Nicholas II took pictures throughout his life, leaving to posterity a collection of photographs astonishing in their breadth and variety.
-It is a collection which allows us to study him in all his guises: emperor, husband and father.
+It is a collection which allows us to study him in all his guises: Emperor, husband and father.
 As GARF managing director and researcher Alia Iskhakovna Barkovets notes: “Everyone who looks at these photographs will see the last Tsar of Russia in their own way.
 One feeling, however, unites us: these photographs attract us because in them we see a human life.
 And regardless of the time and tragedy that separates us from that life, we can comprehend it and identify with it.”

-While it is known that Nicholas II started to take amateur photographs, it is not known where and when the Emperor acquired his first camera, but his personal accounts for November 1896 contain an entry about a payment to the firm ‘London Stereoscopic & Photographic Co,’ for photographic accessories amounting to 9 pound sterling.
+While it is known that Nicholas II started to take amateur photographs, it is not known where and when the Emperor acquired his first camera, but his personal accounts for November 1896 contain an entry about a payment to the firm ‘London Stereoscopic & Photographic Co,’ for photographic accessories amounting to £9 British pound sterling.
 In December of the same year an invoice from the owner of a warehouse for photographic and optical accessories in St. Petersburg was paid for 25 roubles to cover photographic work, two boxes of film and a camera cover.

 Beginning in 1896, small amateur photographs began to appear in the pages of his diary alongside the entries.
 In almost every diary after this year the Emperor illustrated various entries with his own photographs.

 Nicholas II’s private album for 1900-1901 is particularly interesting as it highlights the growing confidence of his skills as a photographer.
 Nicholas had obtained a special camera which allowed panoramic pictures to be taken.
-The Emperor’s passion for taking panoramic photographs included those of ships, his beloved Standart, and above all, the Crimean countryside and the architecture of the Livadia Palace.
+The Emperor’s passion for taking panoramic photographs included those of ships, his beloved Standart, and above all, the Crimean countryside and the architecture of Livadia Palace.
 Although the artistic merit of these photographs is questionable, their historic significance is undeniable.

 In August 1917, when the Imperial Family was exiled from Tsarskoye Selo to Tobolsk and later Ekaterinburg, they took with them a camera of the ‘panorama company Kodak from the Karpov shop . . . along with instructions, and two boxes containing 33 negatives’.
 These items were found after the murder of the Imperial Family in Ekaterinburg at the apartment of Mikhail Letemin, the guard for the Ipatiev House, during a search by the investigator Alexei Nametkin on 6th August 1918.
 As well as the items found at the Ipatiev House, three reels of Kodak film were recovered from the stoves and rubbish at the Popov house, where the guards of the Imperial Family were accommodated.
 So, what were these photos?
 Who took them?
 Why were they destroyed?
 Perhaps they contained the last photographic images of the final days of the Imperial Family, or were they destroyed to conceal evidence which the murderers did not want to fall into the hands of monarchists, the Whites or the Western press?
 Sadly, we will never know!